Cruel Streets: Criminalizing Homelessness in San Francisco

 A growing literature is looking beyond incarceration to understand the extent to which the criminal justice system perpetuates poverty and inequality.
 This paper examines how anti-homeless laws, the most prominent and rapidly growing subset of quality of life laws in US cities today, produces various forms of police interactions that fall short of arrest, yet have wide-ranging impacts on the urban poor.
 Because such interactions are largely untracked by the state, and in turn under-scrutinized by scholars, our study provides one of the first assessments of the effects of quality-of-life policing on marginalized groups drawing on a citywide survey of those who have recently experienced homelessness along with 43-in-depth interviews.
 Our analysis elaborates the mechanisms through which consistent punitive interactions, including move-along orders, citations and destruction of property systematically limit homeless people’s access to services, housing, and jobs, while damaging their health, safety, and well-being.
 Our findings also suggest that anti-homeless laws and enforcement fail to deliver on their promise of reducing urban disorder, instead creating a spatial churn in which homeless people circulate between neighborhoods and police jurisdictions rather than leaving public space.
 We argue that these laws and their enforcement, which affected the majority of study participants, constitute a larger process of pervasive penality - consistent punitive interactions with state officials that most often do not result in arrest, but nonetheless exact widespread and deep material and psychological harm.
 This process not only reproduces homelessness, but also deepens racial, gender, and health inequalities among the urban poor.

 “FIGHTING ANTI-HOMELESS LAWS THROUGH PARTICIPATORY ACTION RESEARCH: REFLECTIONS FROM THE SAN FRANCISCO COALITION ON HOMELESSNESS’ CRIMINALIZATION STUDY."
 2020.
 WITH LISA MARIE ALATORRE, JENNIFER FRIEDENBACH, BILAL ALI, TJ JOHNSTON, AND DILARA YARBROUGH.
-IN S. GREENBAUM AND P. ZINN (EDS), OUTSIDE THE IVORY TOWER: COLLABORATIVE RESEARCH AND COMMUNITY ACTION.
+IN S. GREENBAUM AND P. ZINN (EDS), COLLABORATING FOR CHANGE: A PARTICIPATORY ACTION RESEARCH CASEBOOK.
 NEW BRUNSWICK: RUTGERS UNIVERSITY PRESS.

 Formed in 1987, the San Francisco Coalition on Homelessness has been organizing against the criminalization of poverty for over 20 years.
 In collaboration with sociologists, we conducted a PAR study about the effects of the criminalization of homelessness in San Francisco.
 This chapter discusses 1) how our participatory research process enhanced the quality of data and worked as a vehicle for organizing 2) how our project impacted the organization, city, and narrative on the criminalization of homelessness and 3) how we confronted assumptions about expertise as we worked to establish homeless people as leaders and experts in the local policy arena.
 Our successes, struggles, and process will be useful to other researchers and organizers designing and implementing projects that establish the expertise and leadership of directly affected communities.